Luiserebii/PokeStat/README.md

 <br>

 ## Future Implementation
-* Adding ability to prompt PokeStat for specific stats (e.g. "What is Vaporeon's base HP stat?")
+* Adding ability to prompt PokéStat for specific stats (e.g. "What is Vaporeon's base HP stat?")
-* Pokemon stat analysis function, giving the user a specific Pokemon's stronger stats, its weaker ones, and giving a short analysis on what the user should do if facing the Pokemon.
+* Pokemon stat analysis function, giving the user a specific Pokémon's stronger stats, its weaker ones, and giving a short analysis on what the user should do if facing the Pokemon.
 <br>

 -----------------------------------------------------------------------------------------

 ## Appendix

-### A. Pokeapi - Great RESTful Pokemon API, utilized when constructed the database file this application uses: http://pokeapi.co/
+### A. Pokéapi - Great RESTful Pokémon API, utilized when constructed the database file this application uses: http://pokeapi.co/

 ### B. Creating a .jar Deployment Package Using Maven - Just as the title says, may help give better idea of file structure: https://docs.aws.amazon.com/lambda/latest/dg/java-create-jar-pkg-maven-no-ide.html